sebapandolfi/mooveit/README.md

 ## Running tests

 ### Unit tests
-The files for the unit test are in the folder server/spec.
+The file for the unit test are in the folder server/spec.
 To run the unit tests in the folder server we execute

 `rspec`